kris3713/UltimateBTTrackersList/README.md

 # UltimateBTTrackersList

-A <ins>WIP</ins> project that scrapes various lists of BitTorrent trackers can concatenates them into ONE list of BitTorrent trackers.
+A <ins>WIP</ins> project that scrapes various lists of BitTorrent trackers and concatenates them into ONE list of BitTorrent trackers.

 ## Links